 5. Map out each phase with research data in mind

 Using the findings from your user research session, map out each phase of the journey by breaking it down to specific steps a user takes in order to achieve their goal.
 Describe their feelings and frustrations at each step.
 What are they doing?
 What confuses them?
-What product features they use, what pages go through and how easy it is for them to achieve the goal?
+What product features do they use, what pages do they go through, and how easy it is for them to achieve the goal?

 6. Validate the user journey